Isao Yamada: Career

-Yamada started his artistic career by working at Shuji Terayama's theatre company, Tenjousajiki.
-In 1974, he was appointed as an artistic crew in Terayama's feature-film, Denen ni Shisu (Pastoral: To Die in the Country).
-He also worked for Boxer (1977), Kusameikyu (Grass Labyrinth, 1979), Saraba Hakobune (Farewell to the Ark, 1982).
+Yamada started his artistic career by working at Shuji Terayama's theatre company, Tenjō Sajiki.
+In 1974, he was appointed as an artistic crew member in Terayama's feature-film, Denen ni Shisu (Pastoral: To Die in the Country, 1974).
+He also worked on Boxer (1977), Kusameikyu (Grass Labyrinth, 1979), Saraba Hakobune (Farewell to the Ark, 1982).

 At the same time in Sapporo, Yamada started a film club, Gingagahou-sha Eiga Club, with his colleague Yumekichi Minatoya in 1977.
-Ever since his first 8mm film made for the club, Subaru no Yoru (An Incident of Night) was selected for Pia Film Festival, he has been constantly working with 8mm films (occasionally 16mm).
+Ever since his first 8mm film made for the club, Subaru no Yoru (An Incident of Night, 1977), was selected for the Pia Film Festival, he has been constantly working with 8mm films (and occasionally 16mm).
 Most of them are short 'private films' and named by himself 'Yamavicascope'.
-Since 1991, La Camera in Tokyo has produced regular duo-screenings of his films and the works by Yamazaki Mikio.
+Since 1991, La Camera Gallery in Tokyo has produced regular duo-screenings of his films and the works by Yamazaki Mikio.
 In the filmography of Yamavicascope, the film-correspondences between Yamada and Yamazaki are titled as OUFUKU (Film Letter) I~V (1986~2006).
 In addition to screenings in Japan, Yamada's experimental art works have been featured at Cannes, Oberhausen, Stockholm and other film festivals.
-His feature-films are Anmonaito no sasayaki wo kiita (I've heard the ammonite's murmur:1992), Jouhatsu Tabinikki (The Soul Odyssey: 2003) based on the essay by Yoshiharu Tsuge, and Shutorumu unto Doranku (Sturm und Drang: 2014).
+His feature-films are Anmonaito no sasayaki wo kiita (I've heard the Ammonite's Murmur:1992), Jouhatsu Tabinikki (The Soul Odyssey, 2003) based on the essay by Yoshiharu Tsuge, and Shutorumu unto Doranku (Sturm und Drang, 2014).

-In addition to the cinema work, Yamada works with the media of manga, painting and graphic design.
+In addition to his work in cinema, Yamada works with the media of manga, painting and graphic design.
 His calligraphic font has been appointed for a number of publications and advertisement posters.

 Film works

-There are more than one hundred oeuvres, The following is only a selected list and excludes the feature-films mentioned above.
+There are more than one hundred short films produced by Yamada.
+The following is only a selected list and excludes the feature-films mentioned above, in chronological order.